Serve those who know the experience of being poor and needy!

 - Participate in our parish LENTEN Drive for…

 - Volunteer Your Time: Help With Tax Forms! – Get Help With Your Taxes (And, Thank You!)

 - Volunteer Your Time: St. Vincent Service Committee Chair Position Description

 - Do research and find organizations that put people in need first, rather than profit.
 Donate money and/or volunteer your time.
 Here’s a list of some organizations and Additional Service Opportunities.

 Find help for yourself or a neighbor in need!
-Learn about our community’s Essential Human and Emergency Services, listed here: Assistance – Meeting Needs, Help for the Needy, Shelter, Food & Meals, Pregnancy, Child Care, Grief Support after a Miscarriage for Couples, Healing After Abortion, Mental Health & Grief Support, Legal Services, Non-Medical – Private Duty Home Care Services, Transportation, Clothing, Funerals & Burials, Counseling Assistance, Financial Assistance, & Money Management.
+Learn about our community’s Essential Human and Emergency Services, listed here: Assistance – Meeting Needs, Help for the Needy, Housing Access, Shelter, Food & Meals, Pregnancy, Child Care, Grief Support after a Miscarriage for Couples, Healing After Abortion, Mental Health & Grief Support, Legal Services, Non-Medical – Private Duty Home Care Services, Assisted Living, Transportation, Clothing, Funerals & Burials, Counseling Assistance, Financial Assistance, & Money Management.
 Also, find Medical Equipment, a Used Medical Loan Closet Resource List with items like: canes, walkers, wheel chairs, bath chairs, & wheelchairs.

 Perhaps get started in your search for help by calling our parish office 734-821-2121, or our congregational network at Friends In Deed (FID) 734-484-4357, Mon-Fri 9:30-Noon.